 The most significant factor is spooling the baitcasting reels line when you set up your cord and rod on the reel.
 Any fishing line that has been spooled improperly or with not enough tension can quickly slide off the reel’s spool, causing tangling and breakage.

-Spool tensioner are employed to ensure that the spool stays firmly to the reel frame and that the fishing line glides freely on and off it.
+Spool tensioners are employed to ensure that the spool stays firmly to the reel frame and that the fishing line glides freely on and off it.

-Typically, placed on the bottom of the frame, the spool tensioner could be confused with the case-control knob, yet they are smaller in size.
+Typically, placed on the bottom of the frame, the spool tensioner could be confused with the cast control knob, yet they are smaller in size.

 It is better recommended to test the spool tension’s adjustability by joining the lead hook to the end of the line outside the water.